 However, it’s not often that you can count yourself as part of news developments, as was the case in my situation.
 The team behind the U.S. release of “Inside the Mind of Leonardo” asked for questions on November 25th, either to put to Peter Capaldi or to discuss behind-the-scenes aspects of the documentary.
 I sent in the following question:

 Every day, they’ve been posting small clips with the questions they selected for Capaldi to answer.
-They uploaded the answer to my inquiry just this past Saturday, which you can view here or down below:
+They uploaded the answer to my inquiry just this past Saturday, which you can view here.

 I like the point he makes in his response.
 Your first inclination may be to view the Renaissance as a great period of bustling activity, knowledge-sharing, construction, and so on.
 Certainly, we know from historical accounts (museums and archives, too) that the workshops and courts were busy.
 However, it didn’t mean that progress was made on all fronts or that all ideas were readily and quickly accepted everywhere.
 The geniuses in history often faced an uphill battle on some of the masterpieces or intellectual concepts they were advocating.